 Microeconomics and Public Policy

-Introduction to microeconomic principals and their application to decision-making by individuals, businesses, and government.
+Introduction to microeconomic principles and their application to decision-making by individuals, businesses, and government.
 General topics include supply and demand, market structures, product markets, government regulation, income distribution, international trade, and economic analysis of current social issues.
+Prerequisite: grade of "C" or better in MTH 051 or placement in MTH 150 or higher.
 Offered Fall, Winter, Spring, Summer.

 +ECO 120 Cr.3

 Introduction to the functioning of the world economy.
-Applications of economic principals to domestic and international problems with an introduction to economic systems, economic thought, and economic history around the world.
+Applications of economic principles to domestic and international problems with an introduction to economic systems, economic thought, and economic history around the world.
 General topics include the economics of international exchange rates, global macroeconomics, international monetary systems, and economic development.
+Prerequisite: grade of "C" or better in MTH 051 or placement in MTH 150 or higher.
 Offered Fall, Winter, Spring, Summer.

 ECO 301 Cr.3